edm00se/modernize-ng1/docs/Migrate.md

 ### Font Awesome

 There's a special exception for Font Awesome and possibly other icon fonts.
-It currently doesn't play nicely with Parcel, here are the two links for the respective GitHub Issues:
+It previously didn't play nicely with Parcel, here are the two links for the respective GitHub Issues:

 - [Font Awesome 4 (\#763)][parcel-issue-fa-4]
 - [Font Awesome 5 (\#764)][parcel-issue-fa-5]

-My attempts to get something working, such as importing in [`main.scss`](../src/main.scss) or `link` tag in [`index.html`](../src/index.html) pointing to the lib in `node_modules`, proved fruitless.
-The current solutuion I have is to load it from CDN.
+I'm currently able to import it into `main.scss` via an `@import url('../node_modules/...path...to/font-awesome.min.css');`.
+Alternatively it could be linked to (from relative node_modules path), in a `link` tag in `index.html`.

 ### Babel Configuration